* Dollar index recoils from 7-month highs

 claims for employment benefits was the latest in a string of

-British pound as investors scrambled to cover short positions
+pound surged as investors scrambled to cover short positions

 made on expectations of more quantitative easing by the Bank of